-Gordon-Conwell Theological Seminary's Hamilton Campus Emergency Evacuation Plan has been created in an effort to assist students, faculty and staff that occupy campus buildings in preparing for building emergencies.
+Gordon-Conwell Theological Seminary's Jacksonville Emergency Evacuation Plan has been created in an effort to assist students, faculty and staff that occupy the building in preparing for building emergencies.

-Gordon-Conwell Theological Seminary has the following Emergency Response and Evacuation plans in place for the Hamilton campus:
+Gordon-Conwell Theological Seminary has the following Emergency Response and Evacuation plans in place for Jacksonville:

-- Campus Emergency Information Areas are located throughout campus containing Emergency Response Guidebooks, Emergency Response Quick Guides and Evacuation Assembly Area Maps. - Campus Emergency Evacuation Plan - Classrooms are posted with Emergency Response Quick Guides. - Campus Short and Long-Term Evacuation Contingency Plan - Campus Pandemic Flu/Illness Plan - Campus Fire Safety Right-To-Know - Safety Coordinators are assigned to office, dorm and apartment buildings - Campus Safety Committee https://www.gordonconwell.edu/community/campus-safety/emergency-response-infomation/
+- Campus Emergency Information Areas are located throughout the building containing Emergency Response Guidebooks, Emergency Response Quick Guides and Evacuation Assembly Area Maps.

+- Emergency Evacuation Plan

+- Short and Long-Term Evacuation Contingency Plan

+- Pandemic Flu/Illness Plan

+- Fire Safety Right-To-Know

+- · Safety Coordinators are assigned

+- · Safety Committee

-All Emergency Response and Evacuation plans may be found on the Gordon-Conwell Emergency Response Resources webpage at the following link in the Seminary's website:
+All Emergency Response and Evacuation plans may be found on the Jacksonville Safety webpage at the following link: